 On January 18th, the County of Marin hosted a community forum about the proposed Homekey 2.0 project at 1251 South Eliseo Drive in Larkspur.
 Video of the discussion is available here:

 In July of 2020, the State of California launched a $750 million program called “Project Homekey”, with the aim of helping local communities rapidly acquire hotels, motels, commercial buildings, and other creative housing types in order to rapidly house people experiencing homelessness during the COVID-19 pandemic.
 By December 29, 2020, the program had resulted in the acquisition of 94 projects, representing 6,029 units of permanent housing for individuals experiencing homelessness.
-In Marin County specifically, we received approximately $8.6 million to aid the purchase of 63 new units of permanent supportive housing in San Rafael and Corte Madera (more info about our local effort).
+In Marin County specifically, we received approximately $8.6 million to aid the purchase of 63 new units of permanent supportive housing in San Rafael and Corte Madera.

 To that end, Marin County Health & Human Services has issued a Request for Information seeking property owners and operators who are interested in potentially selling a property to the County and/or its development partner.
 While the priority deadlines for this solicitation has passed, it remains open and the County will continue to consider additional properties as they are submitted.

 During the weeks of April 12th and April 19th, Opening Doors Marin, in partnership with the County of Marin, hosted a series of ten community information sessions about a possible “Homekey 2.0”.
 The goal of these sessions was to provide an overview of Homekey 1.0, describe what Homekey 2.0 might look like, and solicit community feedback about both the process and possible projects.